mozes/stompest/README.markdown

     * Custom hook - you can override the default behavior with any error handling scheme you can think of.

 * Fully unit-tested including a simulated STOMP broker
-* Configurable connection timeout
+* Separately configurable timeouts for wire-level connection, the broker's CONNECTED reply, and graceful disconnect (in-flight handlers that do not finish in time).

 Caveats
 =======
 * Tested with ActiveMQ versions 5.5 and 5.6.
 Mileage may vary with other STOMP implementations.
-* stompest 2 is also very well tested and used in production by one of the contributors, but it has gained heavily on functionality, so it should be considered Alpha software.
-In the thorough redesign, the authors valued consistency, simplicity and symmetry over full backward compatibility to stompest 1.x, but the migration is very simple and straightforward.
+* stompest 2 is probably even better tested than stompest 1.x and used in production by one of the contributors, but it has gained heavily on functionality.
+In the thorough redesign, the authors valued consistency, simplicity and symmetry over full backward compatibility to stompest 1.x.
+The migration is nevertheless very simple and straightforward, and will make your code simpler and more Pythonic.
+It is planned to add more features in the near future.
+Thus, the API should not be considered stable, which is why stompest 2 is still marked as Alpha software.
 * Automatic heartbeat handling is in the pipeline for the Twisted client, but not yet implemented.
+* [STOMP 1.2 protocol](http://stomp.github.com/stomp-specification-1.2.html) will probably only be implemented when there is a reference broker implementation available.

 Changes
 =======